vdhamer/Photo-Club-Hub/.github/README.md

 The `Images` screen displays one portfolio (of one photographer associated with one club.
 It can be reached by tapping on a `portfolio` in either the `Portfolios` or the `Who's Who` screen.
-The title at the top of the screen shows the selected photographer and selected club affiation:
+The title at the top of the screen shows the selected photographer and selected club affiliation:
 "Jane Doe @ Club F/8".

 ![Images Screen](images/imagesScreen.png "Images Screen")